 The Hone Tuwhare Charitable Trust’s initial aim was to purchase and restore Hone’s home in Kaka Point as a creative residency.
 His much-loved crib looks out over the vast ocean and a pristine beach that runs to the mouth of the Clutha River (Mata-au).
 Hone was very hospitable and loved to share his fire, food, a drink, song and laughter.
 He also valued his solitude and being able to work undisturbed in the comfortable, peaceful, inspirational place he called home.

-His crib will now provide manaakitanga for writers and school groups from throughout the region and regional, national and international visitors – a resource Kaka Point, the Otago region and New Zealand can be proud of.
+Hone’s crib will now provide manaakitanga for writers, artists, craftspeople, musicians, book groups and school groups from throughout Aotearoa.
+We also welcome international visitors.
+Hone’s crib is a taonga that Kaka Point, the Otago region and Aotearoa can use and be proud of.